zjunlp/MolGen/README.md

         bash preprocess.sh
     ```

-    - Then do multi-task prefix tuning in combine with the self-feedback paradigm.
+    - Then utilize the self-feedback paradigm.
 The fine-tuned model will be stored in the folder ``checkpoint``.

     ```shell